 Business Segment Results.
-Institutional Securities net revenues of \$20,386 million in 2019 were relatively unchanged from 2018, reflecting a mixed market backdrop, with lower revenues from Equity sales and trading and Investment banking offset by higher Fixed income and Other sales and trading revenues.
+Institutional Securities net revenues of \$20,286 million in 2019 were relatively unchained from \$20,582 million in 2019, reflecting a mixed market backdrop, with lower revenues from Equity sales and trading and Investment banking offset by higher Fixed income and Other sales and trading revenues.

-Wealth Management net revenues of \$17,737 million in 2019 increased 3% from 2018, primarily reflecting higher Transactional revenues due to gains related to investments associated with certain deferred compensation plans.
+Wealth Management net revenues of \$17,737 million in 2019 increased 3 per cent. from \$17,742 million in 2018, primarily reflecting higher Transactional revenues due to gains related to investments associated with certain deferred compensation plans.

-Investment Management net revenues of \$3,763 million in 2019 increased 37% from 2018, primarily reflecting higher Investments revenues, principally driven by an underlying investment's initial public offering within an Asia private equity fund.
+Investments Management net revenues of \$3,763 million in 2019 increased 39 per cent. from \$2,746 million in 2018, Investments revenues, principally driven by an underlying investment's initial public offering within an Asia private equity fund.